Obyedullahilmamun/Task-Master/README.md

 LISTS Update: Lists can be edited and deleted.
 ![list-update (1)](https://github.com/Obyedullahilmamun/Task-Master/assets/78032583/709f7da7-c60e-4c2d-ab97-3e1ad898a123)

-# Installation Instructions for Running the Project
+## Installation Instructions for Running the Project
 To run this project, execute 'npm install' in both the API and frontend directories to install dependencies.

+## Credits
+This project, Task Master, is based on the original [Task Manager (MEAN Stack)](https://github.com/Devstackr/task-manager-mean-stack) project by [Devstackr](https://github.com/Devstackr).